ucsd-dsc-arts/dsc160-final-dsc160-group18/README.md

 ![1000th output](results/popular64/output1000_image.jpg)

-And finally here is our last few result from this session, which produced fairly finer results that we felt were
+And finally here is our last few results from this session, which produced fairly finer results that we felt were more compeling in variation and slightly clearer that our previous generative session.

 ![6200th output](results/popular64/output6200_image.jpg)